 Austin is home to many independent and family-owned businesses that make our communities culturally rich.
-Here's a list of Black-owned shops, restaurants, and services that you should know about!
+Here's a list of Black-owned shops and services that you should know about!
 Be sure to check out the Greater Austin Black Chamber of Commerce to learn about even more Black-owned local businesses to support.

 Run by the delightful Katrina Brooks, Black Pearl Books is a community-focused independent bookstore that promotes diversity, inclusion, equality, and cultural awareness.
 Visit their shop on Burnet Road, or head to their website to purchase your next big read.